5 Best Southwest Road Trips

 3. Horseshoe Bend, Arizona

 Now, if you took a detour to the Grand Canyon after the salt flats, then next up on our list would be to make a quick pitstop at Horseshoe Bend in Page, Arizona.
 It’s a great stop-off point to see the giant twisting blue Colorado River making its way through the high, red rock faces of the arid Southwest plains.
 Best of all, you can get that Insta-worthy photo for free!

 4. Antelope Canyon, Arizona

 If you just made your last stop at the Horseshoe Bend, then next up on our list would have to be Antelope Canyon.
 Known for it’s magnificent purplish and orange-hued rock faces weathered away into twisting labyrinths, this site will be sure to take your breath away.
 There’s a $6 entry fee for entering Navajo land, and if you would like a tour, then it can cost anywhere between $20–$40, depending on location and length.
 However, the small price tag will be well worth it.

 5. Big Bear Lake, Southern California

 Last, but most certainly not least on our trip, is Big Bear Lake located in Southern California.
-I’ve personally been here and can attest to its utter beauty.
 You’ll start your journey off in the hot, arid desert sands and as you slowly wind your way up the twisty mountain roads, lush green forests will emerge, and it’s as if you landed in another world.